ollama-cloud/get-started/README.md

  - [Create your first application](docs/tutorials/create-first-app.md)

 ## Acknowledgement
-This project stands on the shoulders of the projects mentioned, including ollama.
-Show your support by leaving a ⭐ if you find them useful.
+This project stands on the shoulders of the projects mentioned in the introduction, as well as ollama itself.
+Please show your support by leaving a ⭐ if you find them useful.